An 1885 print of the house from "Morris's Views of Seats"

 The house, from across the lake, from an early 20th century postcard.

-The inspiration for many of Arbury's Gothic interiors was the Henry VII Chapel at Westminster Abbey.
+The inspiration for many of Arbury's Gothic interiors was the Henry VII Lady Chapel at Westminster Abbey.
 This amazing space, built 1503-16, was called orbis miraculum ("the wonder of the world") after its completion.

 Earlier Houses: Like many English country houses, Arbury has an ecclesiastical background; in the 14th century, during the reign of Henry II, Ralph de Sudeley founded an Augustinian monastery here.
 In 1536 the monastery was dissolved by Henry VIII and confiscated by the crown.
 In 1538 it was granted to Charles Brandon, 1st Duke of Suffolk.
 During the reign of Queen Elizabeth I Arbury was purchased by Sir Edmund Anderson, a lawyer who demolished the old house and built anew.
 By 1586 Sir Edmund found Arbury inconvenient for his frequent need to be in London; thus, that year he exchanged the estate for Harefield Place in Middlesex, which was the property of John Newdegate.